TejasLohia21/23110335_DCC/README.md

 ![compnay  year wise with pie chart1](https://github.com/TejasLohia21/23110335_DCC/assets/143334144/cc5eb330-8106-4c72-8a21-5ec141b5b868)

 **b) Result 1.e.2 and 1.e.6**
  		(i)  Drop down menu used for searching and selecting compnay name.
-At a time only one company can be selected.
-When user click button "party wise bond details" , request to server is sent with company name. company_bond_count() function is called.
-Inside this function, different query is executed and result is shown by using ie2_company.html
+   		(ii) At a time only one company can be selected.
+     		(iii)When user click button "party wise bond details" , request to server is sent with company name.
+       		(iv) company_bond_count() function is called.
+	 	(v)  Inside this function, different query is executed and result is shown by using ie2_company.html

      			SELECT DISTINCT `Name_of_Purchaser` FROM `company`
 			SELECT COUNT(*) FROM company where `Name_of_Purchaser`=%s",(selected_option,)